mrifqiaufaabdika/training-git/README.md

 5 . add some file or edit file and show changes with `git status`<br>
 6 . if any new files added, as contributor can add to git with `git add .` . if any files changed, as contributor can commit file to save changes into git with `git commit -m "update messages here"`<br>
 7 . after that as contributor can push any commit or new file into git master with `git push`<br>
-8 . as contributor notif to owner to pull contributor repo, as contributor can share this notif with social media or pull request on github<br>
+8 . as contributor notif to owner to pull contributor repo, as contributor can share this notif with social media or pull request on github. `ok for next number see to top as owner`<br>
 19 . as contributor accept notif from owner to revision<br>
 20 . contributor make revision and commit with command `git add . && git commit -m "update messages here"`<br>
 21 . after that contributor push into contributor git master with command `git push`<br>
-22 . as contributor send notif to owner for pull commit<br>
+22 . as contributor send notif to owner for pull commit. `ok for next number see to top as owner`<br>